mohiittt/Automated_game_battle_system-/README.md

 # Automated_game_battle_system

-Welcome to your first video game creation.
+Welcome to your first video game creation in python.
 You will create a video game that creates a character's health and attack stats...along with an epic name for your character.

 **Part 1 - **